Cooperative Society Audit – Roles, Types & Features

 • Swift Finalization: The primary function of an interim audit is to expedite the final audit process.
 By conducting this preliminary review, organizations pave the way for a more efficient and prompt final audit.

-• Philosophy of Accountability: By conducting these preliminary checks, organisations instil a sense of accountability in their processes, encouraging proactive error rectification rather than reactive measures.
+• Philosophy of Accountability: By conducting these preliminary checks, organisations instill a sense of accountability in their processes, encouraging proactive error rectification rather than reactive measures.

 In essence, interim audits act as a strategic catalyst and are rooted in accountability, efficiency, and continual progress.